moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/quickstart.md

 6. Create a project access file for your project in [data-engineering-database-access/project_access](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/project_access).
 7. In the project access file under `Resources` include the `create-a-derived-table` domains required to write models *to*, as well as the source databases you will be buildung models *from*.
 8. If an MoJ Analytical Platform database is not listed as a source under [mojap_derived_tables/models/sources](https://github.com/moj-analytical-services/create-a-derived-table/tree/main/mojap_derived_tables/models/sources) then it will need to be added, see [CONTRIBUTING](https://github.com/moj-analytical-services/create-a-derived-table/blob/main/CONTRIBUTING.md#updating-dbt-source-files).
-9. Set up RStudio IDE; set up a project and clone the repo into it, either via the GUI or Terminal,
+9. Set up RStudio IDE; set up a project and clone the repo into it.
+See [create-a-derived-table instructions](/tools/create-a-derived-table/index) for GUI instructions.
+Using Terminal navigate to where you want the `create-a-derived-table` project to sit and run
 ```
 git clone git@github.com:moj-analytical-services/create-a-derived-table.git
 ```
-10. Set up a Python virtual environment; activate; install requirements
+10. Navigate to the root of your `create-a-derived-table` directory in Terminal and set up a Python virtual environment; activate it, upgrade pip, and install requirements
 ```
 python3 -m venv venv
 source venv/bin/activate